marella/train/README.rst

 To learn more about how to build an agent that learns see agents_ documentation.

-See examples_ directory to see implementations of some algorithms (DQN, A3C, PPO etc.) in TensorFlow and PyTorch.
+See examples_ directory to see implementations of some algorithms (DQN, A3C, PPO etc.) created using TensorFlow, PyTorch and NN_ libraries.

 Installation
 ************